What to do on Mallorca in November?

 The breakfast view wasn't bad either and we had no problem getting a table outdoors on the balcony most days.

-As a bonus we also discovered there was a Swedish supermarket five minutes from the hotel which was a pleasant surprise for me who hadn't had Marabou in ages!
+As a bonus we also discovered there was a Swedish supermarket five minutes from the hotel which was a pleasant surprise for me who hadn't had Marabou Milk Chocolate in ages!

-Next time I'm here I'd love to explore the island more and maybe take a ferry over to the other surrounding islands, do some SUP or go on the Sunset Boat trip with Mallorca Wine Experience.
+Next time I'm here I'd love to explore the island more and maybe take a ferry over to the other surrounding islands, do some SUP or go on the Sunset Boat trip or the Palma Wine Tour with Mallorca Wine Tours.